 Whether the macaque mothers used the same kinds of response (mirroring and marking behaviours) as the human mothers in relation to the same specific set of infant behaviours.

 In our previous work23, we had video-recorded human mother-infant face-to-face interactions at home from 1 to 9 weeks.
-In the current study, we used comparable naturalistic behavioural data on face-to-face early interactions in rhesus macaques and compared them to the human data previously collected.
-Specifically, by using focal animal sampling in an s outdoor setting, we video-recorded macaque mother-infant interactions occurring from the infant’s day of birth to 2 weeks.
-The ages chosen in monkeys are comparable to those in humans, given that development is approximately four time faster in macaques than in humans49-54 (i.e., a 1.46-week-old human is developmentally akin to 2.5-day-old rhesus macaque, and a 9-week-old human is developmental akin to a 15.75 day old rhesus macaque), and that previous studies have shown that mother-infant communicative exchanges are more frequent during the first two weeks of infant life, and significantly decrease after that time39.
+In the current study, we used comparable behavioural data on face-to-face early interactions in rhesus macaques and compared them to the human data previously collected.
+Specifically, by using focal animal sampling in an outdoor setting, we video-recorded macaque mother-infant interactions occurring from the infant’s day of birth to 2 weeks.
+The ages chosen in monkeys are comparable to those in humans, given that development is approximately four time faster in macaques than in humans49-54 (i.e., a 2 day-old rhesus is comparable to a 8 day-old human, and a 2 week-old rhesus is comparable to a 2-month-old human), and that rhesus macaque mother-infant communicative exchanges are more frequent during the first two weeks of infant life, and significantly decrease after that time39.
 Further, during these two periods in both groups we have observed the emergence of the first affiliative behaviours and a steady increase of face-to-face exchanges23,39.

 With regard to the coding of interactions, we used comparable coding schemes: thus, for the human infant sample, we had previously coded a comprehensive set of facial and vocal behaviours (proto-communicative mouth movements [i.e., mouth opening and tongue protrusion], smiles and vocalizations, as well as expressions of negative affect and non-social mouth movements), and in the current study we coded a comparable set of macaque infant facial gestures (proto-communicative mouth movements [i.e., mouth opening, tongue protrusion] and lip-smacking, together with vocalizations and non-social mouth movements).
-For maternal responses, in both human and macaque samples,23,55,56we recorded the presence/absence of a contingent maternal response to the coded infant behaviours, as well as its form, i.e., the two key maternal responses of mirroring and marking.
+For maternal responses, in both human and macaque samples, and in line with previous research23,55,56, we recorded the presence/absence of a contingent maternal response to the coded infant behaviours within 2 seconds from the onset of infant behaviours, as well as its form, i.e., the two key maternal responses of mirroring and marking.
 By developing a common coding scheme and conducting a second-by-second analysis of the interactive sequences, we were able to compare mother-infant relationships in the two groups and describe their natural structure in a detailed and systematic way.
 In our previous work on human mother-infant interactions23, we had combined the different infant social behaviours (i.e., proto-communicative mouth movements and smiles), as well as the different kinds of maternal mirroring responses (i.e., ‘direct’, ‘enriched’ and ‘modified’).
 In the current study, we similarly used these same generic categories of infant and maternal behaviour.
 In addition, however, we adopted a more granular approach and retained the subcategories of each behaviour in our analyses.
 This was done because of possible differences in evolutionary development (including the developmental trajectories of communicative vs. affiliative infant behaviours) and previous descriptions of different forms of mirroring response16,57-59 indicating that they may serve different functions in mother-infant communication.
 Further, this more granular approach allowed us to better address our third aim of examining the extent of specificity in the way interactions were structured in the two groups (see Methods section for more details).

 Results